jmarshrossney/ceres-workshop/pages/task_2/main_task.rst

     flake8 .

-Flake8 doesn't seem to approve of the ``from utils import *`` statement! [#f1]_ It's possible to tell ``flake8`` to ignore this, but let us instead be explicit about what we want to import.
+Flake8 doesn't seem to approve of the ``from utils import *`` statement! [#f1]_ Change the statement so that it explicitly imports the things that you actually need from ``utils``.
-Go ahead and do this!

-Once you can run ``flake8 .`` in the ``fractals`` directory without any errors, commit your changes and push to GitHub.
+Once you can run ``flake8 .`` in the ``task_2`` directory without any errors, commit your changes and push to GitHub.
 With any luck you should find that the *Lint* stage of the workflow completes this time.